 Certain network ports are disproportionately targeted because the services behind them are high-value or historically vulnerable:

-• Port 22 (SSH) — Automated brute-force attacks attempt thousands of username/password combinations.
+- Port 22 (SSH) — Automated brute-force attacks try thousands of username and password combinations.
 Mitigation: use key-based authentication, disable password login, deploy fail2ban, or move SSH to a non-standard port.

-• Port 3389 (RDP) — Exposed RDP is a primary vector for ransomware attacks.
-Attackers brute-force credentials or exploit vulnerabilities like BlueKeep.
+- Port 3389 (RDP) — Exposed RDP is a primary vector for ransomware.
+Attackers brute-force credentials or exploit flaws like BlueKeep.
 Mitigation: never expose RDP directly to the internet; use a VPN or RD Gateway.

-The principle of least privilege applies directly to firewall rules: only open the network ports that are strictly necessary, and restrict access to the smallest set of source IP addresses possible.
-Default-deny policies — blocking everything and explicitly allowing only what’s needed — are the gold standard.
-For a comprehensive introduction to firewall concepts and configuration, see our guide on what is a firewall.
+The principle of least privilege applies directly to firewall rules.
+Open only the network ports that are strictly necessary.
+Restrict access to the smallest set of source IP addresses possible.
+Default-deny policies, which block everything and explicitly allow only what’s needed, are the gold standard.
+For a full introduction to firewall concepts, see our guide on what is a firewall.

 How to Check What Ports Are Open

-Knowing how to inspect which TCP ports and UDP ports are open on a system is a core skill for any IT professional.
+Knowing how to inspect which TCP ports and UDP ports are open is a core skill.
+Every IT professional needs it.
 Here are the most common methods for Windows and Linux.

 Windows